Low carb granola bars

 - Let cool a little and remove from the baking dish.
 Divide into 20 or 24 pieces with a sharp knife.

-- Melt the chocolate in a water bath using a double boiler or in the micro-wave oven.
+- Melt the chocolate in a water bath using a double boiler or microwave oven.

-- Dip each bar in the chocolate, but just about half an inch or on just one side.
+- Dip each bar in the chocolate, but just about 0.5" (1 cm) or on just one side.
 Let cool completely.

 - Keep in the refrigerator or freezer.